If you made any changes in Pure these will be visible here soon.

 Biography

-Rotem Giladi studied law at the University of Essex, the Hebrew University of Jerusalem, and the University of Michigan where he obtain a doctoral degree (S.J.D.).
-He taught international law at the Hebrew University Law Faculty, the University of Edinburgh, the University of Helsinki and Leipzig University.
-Before joining Roehampton Law School, he worked for the International Committee of the Red Cross, in diplomatic service, and in policy thinktanks.
+I studied law at the University of Essex, the Hebrew University of Jerusalem, and the University of Michigan where I obtained a doctoral degree (S.J.D.).
+I taught international law at the Hebrew University, the University of Edinburgh, the University of Helsinki and Leipzig University.
+Before joining Roehampton Law School, I worked for the International Committee of the Red Cross, in diplomatic service, and in policy thinktanks.

 Research interests